The Lending and Secured Finance Review: Switzerland

 Registered shares of Swiss corporations are often subject to share transfer restrictions (i.e., provisions that condition the transfer of title to the shares to the approval of the board of directors of the issuer of the pledged shares).
 As the board of directors of the issuer may not be cooperative in an enforcement scenario, it is customary for secured lenders to require that any such transfer restrictions be removed prior to the pledge being granted.
 Eliminating share transfer restrictions requires an amendment to the articles of association, which requires, among other things, a shareholders' meeting held before a notary public.
 This process takes some time and it is, therefore, best to address this issue early in the process.

 Share pledge agreements typically also contain provisions dealing with the exercise of voting rights and rights to any dividend payments.
 Typically, the pledgor retains the right to vote the pledged shares as long as no event of default (or similar event) has occurred.
 Voting rights can then be exercised by the pledgee or its agent upon the occurrence and during the continuance of such an event.
 With respect to dividend rights, these rights are also typically pledged, but it is customary to provide that the pledgor is entitled to collect dividends as long as no event of default has occurred.
-It is often also provided that dividend payments are to be made to a pledged account.
+In certain transactions it is agreed that dividend payments are to be made to a pledged account.

 Bank accounts held with Swiss account banks are governed by the general terms and conditions of the relevant account bank.
 The general terms and conditions typically provide for a general right of pledge and a right of set-off (and sometimes for certain additional similar rights) in favour of the account bank.
 Unless the general pledge and right of set-off are waived by the account bank, they rank senior to the security interest of the secured lenders.
 It is, therefore, customary for secured lenders to request that such rights be waived.
 As account banks are often reluctant to waive such rights, it is best to address this issue early in the process, and the compromise is often to seek and obtain a waiver, which carves out claims for reasonable fees of the account bank from the waiver.